ArekSredzki/electron-release-server/docs/database.md

 ```
 > Hint: Use the same **process** as mentioned above to generate the session & JWT secret keys stored in `config/local.js`

+## Migration
+If you have a pre-existing database and want to update to a new version of Electron Release Server that has database changes, then you may be able to use migration scripts stored in `migrations/*.js`.

+The migration framework being used is [db-migrate](https://www.npmjs.com/package/db-migrate) and in order for it to work you will need to copy `database.json.template` to `database.json` and then change the applicable settings to match your database setup.

+To use these migration scripts you can run `npm run migrate up` to apply the changes to your database.
+You also have the option to undo the changes by running `npm run migrate down`.